tronross/lotide/README.md

 ## Tests
 ### assertEqualTest
 Test code to compare (identical and different) strings, numbers, and booleans; additional test for type coercion.

+### assertArraysEqualTest
+Test code to assert passes or fails, along with logging the input arrays and condition tested.

+### eqArraysTest
+Test code to assert passes or fails, along with logging the input arrays and condition tested.

 ### headTest
 Test code to assert successfully returning the heads of several arrays, and returning undefined for an empty array.